Nepal - Trekking in The Himalayas

-Nepal – Annapurna Sanctuary Trek, and/or Manaslu Trek
+Nepal – Annapurna Sanctuary Trek, and a shorter trek near Kathmandu.

 A trekkers’ paradise … one of the world’s great travel destinations.